-Certain new accounting standards and interpretations have been issued that are not mandatory for 31 March 2019 reporting periods and have not been adopted early by the Board.
-Initial assessment of these standards shows that none of these will materially affect the Scheme.
+Certain new accounting standards and interpretations have been issued that are not mandatory for 31 March 2020 reporting periods and have not been adopted early by the Board.
+None of these standards are likely to have a material impact on the Scheme when they are adopted.
+All standards will be adopted in the period in which they become mandatory.